 What chlorine level is too high to swim?

 Is 20 ppm chlorine dangerous?
-Chlorine levels this high are definitely potentially dangerous to swim in.
+Chlorine levels this high are potentially dangerous to swim in.
 When the chlorine level is above the acceptable range of 4 ppm, it’s best to wait before swimming.

 How Long Do You Have to Wait to Swim After Shocking a pool?